 CFWC has a history rooted in supporting youth philanthropy.
 In 1998, just three years after CFWC’s founding, the organization launched a Youth Advisory Council (YAC), which engaged students in grades 8-12 from local school districts in learning about community issues.
 Early leaders at CFWC set up an endowed fund to support this youth engagement effort.
-The YAC was unfortunately dissolved in 2007 due to insufficient resources.

 Youth Philanthropy Internship Program

 The Summer Youth Philanthropy Internship Program (YPIP) is a 7-week paid internship program for high school juniors and seniors in Westmoreland County.
 A replication of the Heinz Endowments successful program, the purpose of the internship is to involve Westmoreland County youth in learning about philanthropy, interacting with local nonprofit organizations, and helping to address pressing community needs.
-The internship culminates with youth evaluating grant proposals from local nonprofit organizations and awarding $50,000 in grant funding.
+The internship culminates with youth evaluating grant proposals from local nonprofit organizations and awarding $70,000 in grant funding.

 Youth Intern Program RFPs are now Open!

 The following RFPs were designed by our high-school aged Youth Philanthropy Interns, who are completing their 7-week internship program at the Community Foundation this summer.
 Our youth interns have chosen to provide grants to organizations addressing the following: